tuobangli/author_ber/README.md

 # author_ber sent emails to all, finished.

-order points rank from 1-15, according to the order of read.
+order points, according to the order of read.

 For co-first, co-coresponding authors, according to signficant contribution.